OmarCloud20/GreatLearning-Sessions/Containers-AWS-DevOps/Week-3/README.md

 **Note** the Pipeline will run as soon as the CodeCommit repo is updated, and if it succeeds, we shall see the new image in our ECR repo.

-We have completed creating building images and pushing them to our private ECR successfully.
+We have completed creating building images and pushing them to our private ECR repo successfully.

 ---
 <br />